 Where to Go

 Antalya is the capital of the Antalya Province, with a population of one million people, and its airport is one of several international airports on the Turkish Riviera.

 The coastal city is Turkey's most popular summer destination; tourism reached a record 13.6 million people in 2019.

 The old town dates back 2,000 years and is pedestrianized, making for a more relaxing experience as you stroll the stone streets.
 This is where I chose to stay and recommend it to readers, too.

-I then walked to Hidirlik Tower for a view of the Turquoise Coast and the Mediterranean Sea.
+I then walked to Hidirlik Tower to view the Turquoise Coast and the Mediterranean Sea.

-The 46-foot (14-meter) tower was built by the Romans in the 2nd Century BCE.
+The Romans built the 46-foot (14-meter) tower in the 2nd Century BCE.
 Nearby, canons are aimed toward the water; mountains are visible in the distance.

 From Hidirlik Tower, it's a short walk to the city's old port, full of sightseeing boats.

 Walk along the edge of the port, and you'll catch a glimpse of the small but picturesque Mermerli beach.

 Continue walking west along the coast past the port, and you'll encounter the cliffside Yavuz Ozcan Park as well as restaurants and cafes with scenic views.

-As I approached the edge of Konyaalti Beach from above, I saw a parasailer being towed by a speed boat while paragliders flew overhead.
+As I approached the edge of Konyaalti Beach from above, I saw a parasailer towed by a speed boat while paragliders flew overhead.

 I stopped at an outdoor restaurant to get some shade under an umbrella and food to go with the view.

 I'd read there are nicer beaches elsewhere on the Turkish Riviera, so I didn't use my time in Antalya to hang out there.

 The Antalya Museum is conveniently located near the cliffs at the east end of the beach.